Yorkshire GAA

-The Yorkshire Board of the Gaelic Athletic Association (GAA) or Yorkshire GAA, is one of the county boards of the GAA outside Ireland, and is responsible for Gaelic games in Yorkshire.
+The Yorkshire County Board of the Gaelic Athletic Association (GAA), known as Yorkshire GAA, is one of the county boards of the GAA outside Ireland, and is responsible for Gaelic games in Yorkshire and North East England.
 The county board is also responsible for the Yorkshire county teams.
+With Hertfordshire, Gloucestershire, Lancashire, London, Scotland, and Warwickshire, the board makes up the British Provincial Board.